rothej/jh_facial_recog_lock/README.md

 Recommended steps for SSH-ing into the Raspberry Pi server or client is to use -X to enable GUI forwarding, and to SSH from a debian/linux environment.
 For Windows PC users, it is easy to set up an [Ubuntu WSL](https://learn.microsoft.com/en-us/windows/wsl/install) and SSH from there.

-### OpenCV Oak-1 Camera Setup <a name="camera-setup"></a>

-Follow the install instructions [here](https://docs.luxonis.com/en/latest/pages/tutorials/first_steps/#first-steps-with-depthai) to set up the DepthAI program on the Raspberry Pi client.

 ### First-Time Software Setup <a name="first-time"></a>

 Run the following to set yourself up as an authorized user, replacing JohnDoe with your name.